 - Chop and steam kale and onion in microwave

 - Mix beef and pork mince in bowl.

-- Add quinoa, kale and onion and mix well.
+- Add quinoa, kale and onion to mince mix.
+Mix well.

 - Lay out puff pastry, baste with egg wash.

 - Roll up pastry with mince mix inside, until 1-2cm overlap.

 - Use egg wash along side of rolled pastry – it helps glue pastry onto itself.

 - Cut slightly under rolled mince mix and and lay long sausage roll on baking tray.